 Scott Kelly is a former NASA astronaut who is best known for spending nearly a year on the International Space Station and for spending 520 days in space, which puts him on the list of Americans who have spent the most time in space.
-(The current record-holder is Peggy Whitson, at 665 days.)
+(The current record holder is Peggy Whitson, at 665 days.)

 Applying for NASA

-Scott received a bachelor of science degree in electrical engineering from the State University of New York Maritime College in 1987 and a master's degree in aviation systems from the University of Tennessee, Knoxville, in 1996.
-He then went to the University of Maryland and considered becoming a doctor.
-After spending a year there, Scott decided to follow his interest in flying airplanes and switched into the Navy — putting him a year behind Mark.
+Scott received a bachelor of science degree in electrical engineering from the State University of New York Maritime College in 1987, graduated as a naval aviator in 1989, and received a master's degree in aviation systems from the University of Tennessee, Knoxville, in 1996.
+Both twins applied for the 1996 NASA astronaut class.
+"Most test pilots apply at some point to the astronaut program," Mark recalled in the same interview.
+Both were accepted.

-Around this time, NASA and Roscosmos, Russia's space agency, were discussing sending up an astronaut-cosmonaut team to the space station for an entire year.
+Around this time, NASA and Roscosmos, Russia's space agency, were discussing sending up an astronaut-cosmonaut team to live on space station for an entire year.
 Scientists hailed it as a way to improve the knowledge of the human body in microgravity, especially because NASA is hoping to have a human mission to Mars someday.

 Kelly and Kornienko (along with veteran cosmonaut Gennady Padalka) launched to the ISS on March 27, 2015.

 The early days of Kelly's mission were a bit more eventful than anyone expected.
-A series of cargo ships from different companies and countries failed upon launch to the ISS in the space of a few months.
+A series of cargo ships from different companies and countries failed upon launch to the ISS in the span of a few months.
 In a documentary that ran on PBS in March 2016, one commentator said the astronauts on board came close to rationing food until successful launches resumed.